utilityresearchlab/biofibers-machine-control/biofibers-machine-control-app/README.md

 ## SECURITY WARNINGS ON MAC
 - When attempting to run the app on MacOS, you may run into security errors like "fsevent.node" cannot be opened".
-- To resolve this errore, when you see the pop-up, go to `System Preferences` -> `Privacy and Security` -> Scroll Down -> Click "Allow" for the associatied security warning shown.
+- To resolve this error, when you see the pop-up, go to `System Preferences` -> `Privacy and Security` -> Scroll Down -> Click "Allow" for the associatied security warning shown.
-- Note that you may have to click "click" in the dialog window that appears first for the security item to appear in System Preferences.
+- Note that you may have to click "cancel" in the first dialog window that appears for the security item to appear in System Preferences.